Requires Plugin Alliance account.

 Frequency response of analogue prototype (blue) and Kirchhoff-EQ (red).

-64-bits is mandatory and it's not negotiable.
-The internal processing of Kirchhoff-EQ is always in 64-bits (or 117-bits), regardless of host DAW's current working precision.
+64-bit is mandatory and it's not negotiable.
+The internal processing of Kirchhoff-EQ is always in 64-bit (or 117-bit), regardless of host DAW's current working precision.

 All linear filter structures should have the same sound on paper.
 However in real-world application, round-off errors make every filter structure sound differently: some better in low frequencies, some better in high frequencies.

 A technology called "Psychoacoustic Adaptive Filter Topologies" has been deployed in Kirchhoff-EQ.
 Filter structures change themselves to a "best fitting" state along with corresponding band frequency changes, resulting in optimized sound quality in both low and high frequencies.

 Quantization noise of raising 6 dB at 1000 Hz of a very famous EQ.

 Quantization noise of raising 6 dB at 1000 Hz of Kirchhoff-EQ.